lake-wg/authz/draft-selander-ace-ake-authz.md

 This secure connection protects the Voucher Request/Response Protocol (see protocol between V and W in {{fig-protocol}}).

-The ephemeral public key G_X sent in EDHOC message_1 from U to W acts as challenge/response nonce for the Voucher Request/Response Protocol, and binds together instances of the two protocols (U<->V and V<->W).
+The hash of EDHOC message_1, H(message_1), acts as session identifier of the Voucher Request/Response protocol, and binds together instances of the two protocols (U<->V and V<->W).

 ### Voucher Request {#voucher_request}

 #### Processing in V

 Unless already in place, V and W establish a secure connection.
-V uses G_X received from the device as a nonce associated to this connection with W. If the same value of the nonce G_X is already used for a connection with this or other W, the protocol SHALL be discontinued.
+V uses H(message_1) as a session identifier associated to this connection with W. If the same value of H(message_1) is already used for a connection with this or other W, the protocol SHALL be discontinued.

 V sends the voucher request to W. The Voucher Request SHALL be a CBOR array as defined below: